Claims Advocacy for Individuals and Families

 - Advocate with insurers in complex cases.

-If you should ever suffer a covered loss, a dedicated Marsh PCS Claims Analyst will be available to file a claim with your insurer on your behalf and also provide support and guidance throughout the entire claims settlement process.
+If you should ever suffer a covered loss, a dedicated Marsh McLennan Agency Private Client Services Claims Analyst will be available to file a claim with your insurer on your behalf and also provide support and guidance throughout the entire claims settlement process.

 Insurer Contact Information